zs-barnes/RL-Sepsis-Prediction/README.md

 * Deep Q Network + Multi-Layer Perceptron
 * Deep Q Network + Multi-Layer Perceptron, Long-Short Term Memory

-The below plot nicely summarizes our results, with both versions of our Deep Q-Learning Network with Multi-Layer Perceptrons performing the best, all the combinations of A2C and Proximal Policy models performing worse than the Deep Q-Learning Networks, and our random baseline model performing the worst as expected:
+The plot below nicely summarizes our results, with both versions of our Deep Q-Learning Network with Multi-Layer Perceptrons performing the best, all the combinations of A2C and Proximal Policy models performing worse than the Deep Q-Learning Networks, and our random baseline model performing the worst as expected:

 ![visualization_anim](/images/visualization.svg)

 Having both our Deep Q-Learning Networks perform the best makes sense since it combines Q-Learning with the power of deep neural networks to let RL work for complex, high-dimensional environments like our multivariate space of all the patient's vital signs.
 Because of our large data size of over 20,000 patients, each with roughly 50 records of more than 40-time dependent variables, we can see our agent's learning stabilize over the long term.
 And because our space of actions is not complicated (it is a binary variable) we see that our agent can learn this classification problem.
+Furthermore, we can see divergence in rewards for different models with only running roughly ~1,300 patients, which is a great sign of our agent learning differing between the different combinations that we tested above.

 # Next Steps